exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 If connector provides a Javascript module and Cloud Drive client can load it, it will check if returned module has a method `onChange()` and if it does, then object returned by this method will be used as an initiator for drive synchronization.
 If method doesn't exists then default behaviour will be used.

 Cloud Drive client expects that connector's `onChange()` method returns [jQuery Promise](http://api.jquery.com/deferred.promise/) and then it uses the promise to initiate synchronization process.
+This logic shown in the connector module code above.
 When the promise will be resolved by the connector (its `.resolve()` invoked), it will mean the drive has new remote changes and client will start synchronization and then refresh the UI.
 If promise rejected (`.reject(error)` invoked) then automatic synchronization will be canceled and a new synchronization will be attempted when an user perform an operation on the Documents page (navigate to other file or folder, use Cloud Drive menu).
 Thanks to use of jQuery Promise drive state synchronization runs asynchronously, only when an actual change will happen in the drive.

 Deploy to eXo Platform
 ======================